-The new cardiovascular risk calculator provided by the American Heart Association (AHA) and The American College of Cardiology (ACC) does not rely on LDL-C when assessing the risk for CVD.
+The new cardiovascular risk calculator provided by the American Heart Association (AHA) and The American College of Cardiology (ACC) does not rely on LDL-C when assessing the risk of CVD.
 The only lipid parameters the calculator uses when assessing risk are total cholesterol and HDL cholesterol.

 However, the new AHA and ACC guidelines still believe that LDL-C is an important marker of risk.
-The guidelines recommend that all individuals with LDL-C above 190 mg/dL (4.9 mmol/L) should have receive treatment with statin drugs.
+The guidelines recommend that all individuals with LDL-C above 190 mg/dL (4.9 mmol/L) should receive treatment with statin drugs.

 10. It’s Unlikely that LDL-C Is Always Bad and Never Good

-Low density lipoprotein plays an important biologic role.
-It’s a carrier of different lipid molecules that are essential for many cells and tissues of the body, among these are cholesterol and triglycerides.
+Low-density lipoprotein plays an important biologic role.
+It’s a carrier of different lipid molecules that are essential for many cells and tissues of the body, among these, are cholesterol and triglycerides.

-Cholesterol plays an important role for cell membranes and it’s essential for the production of many hormones in our body.
+Cholesterol plays an important role in cell membranes and it’s essential for the production of many hormones in our body.
 However, we don’t have to get cholesterol from the food we eat because the body is able to produce it.
 Cholesterol is mainly produced by liver cells.